 Brain Boosters to Add and Brain Drainers to Drop From Your Shopping List

-The foods you have in your pantry and fridge may be helping or hindering your brain.
+Have you ever ask to yourself is brain health a real thing?
+The answer is Yes, the foods you have in your pantry and fridge may be helping or hindering your brain.

 Dr. Christopher Calapai DO, a New York City Osteopathic Physician board certified in family and anti-aging medicine explains that the foods we choose have a lot to do with how sharp, attentive, alert, focused and happy we feel after we consume them.
 Certain foods may taste great but contain additives that cloud our brains and leave us feeling sluggish and dull.
 The opposite is also true.
 We may eat certain foods and feel a surge of mental energy and focus.
 We spoke to Dr. Calapai about the effects of food on the brain, and he provided two quick lists of foods: ones that boost brain function and ones that drain our mental energy.
 Which ones will you add and remove from your shopping list?